EndPointCorp/end-point-blog/2020/03/10/cooking-with-cas.html.md

     </subsystem>
 ```

-This tells the extension where to send authentication requests, where to listen for requests returning from the CAS server, and where to verify service tickets,
+This tells the extension where to send authentication requests, where to listen for requests returning from the CAS server, and where to validate service
-whereupon the CAS extension can create an "identity assertion", and send that back to the Wildfly security subsystem.
-Next we need to validate that identity
+tickets, whereupon the CAS extension can create an "identity assertion", and send that back to the Wildfly security subsystem.
+Next we need to validate that
-assertion, and figure out what roles belong to the user.
+identity assertion, and figure out what roles belong to the user.
 This happens in a [Wildfly security
 domain](https://docs.wildfly.org/14/Admin_Guide.html#security-domains).

 ```xml